ginpei/docker-rails-example/README.md

 ## Initialize database

-Type this to create database in the 2nd console while running `docker-compose up` in the 1st one.
+In the 2nd console just you opened, type following line to create database while running `docker-compose up` in the 1st one.

 ```console
 $ docker-compose exec rails rake db:create